meganificent/Spanglish-Generator/README.md

 Take in a tagged array and returns a tagged array.
 More details in the comments of the code, but in general focusses on variations between English and Spanish ordering of pronouns, nouns, possessives, and objects.
 Uses getStartNoun() to find the beginning index of any noun clump (the largest possible being determiner + adjective + noun + noun) for use in moving nouns arouund verbs and each other.

+Here are the 10 rules in some, with some of the nicher ones explained:

+* Rule 1: Move possessive nouns after what they possess ------ Alvin's book --> libro de Alvin --> book of Alvin
+* Rule 2: Put noun after Verb When It's a Verb applied to the second noun in the Sentence (because switch more common with long sentences) ------ although not a requirement in Spanish, this is not a uncommon practice in spanishto switch up sentence structure ------ I don't remember the moment in which Sarah wrote --> No recuerdo el momento en que escribió Sarah --> I don't remember the moment in which wrote Sarah
+* Rule 3: verb + pronoun1 + preposition + pronoun2 --> pronoun 2 + pronoun 1 + verb ------ Sarah wrote it for me --> Sara me lo escribió --> sarah me it wrote
+* Rule 4: Remove Pronouns Directly Before Conjugated Verbs If not 2 or 3 pronoun group before verb ------ because of how verbs are conjugated, pronoun subjects are rarely needed.
+However, when there are pronouns at the beginning of the verb denoting objects, this can become confusing, so pronouns are kept as subjects in this case.
+* Rule 5: Noun + Verb + Pronoun --> Pronoun + Verb + Noun ------ Another not required rule in Spanish but appropriate for the project, this is a convention in Spanish poetry so that sentences end on the most salient word. ------ Bridget wrote it --> It escribió Bridget --> It wrote Bridget
+* Rule 6: Adjective + Noun --> Noun + Adjective ------ blue eyes --> ojos azules --> eyes blue
+* Rule 7: "The" Before Every Non-Proper Noun ------ this is just a thing in Spanish
+* Rule 8: remove Attributive Nouns ------ coffee cup --> taza de café --> cup of coffee
+* Rule 9: If "not" or "n't" after verb, move "not" to before verb ------- I'm not happy --> no soy feliz --> Not am happy
+* Rule 10: VB + IN/TO + PRP --> PRP + VB ----- along the same lines as the other pronoun rules, but had to add at end to avoid messing with the other steps
 ## getStartNoun()

 Just explained this

 # Spanish --> English

 This code is much less involved than the other, largely because Spaghetti Tagger pulls from a lot fewer words than NLTK.
 For example, while Spaghetti tagger correctly detects "bonita" as a singular adjective, it doesn't detect "bonita**_s_** as an adjective at all.
 This proved frustrating.
 We eventually decided that it wasn't worth putting too much time into this part of the code if Spaghetti Tagger was only going to detect grammatically correct Spanish sentences half the time, but the code still has some functionality.
+Namely, it:
-Namely, it switches adjectives to the beginning of verbs, creates attributive nouns by switching noun formats from noun1 + "de" + noun2 to noun2 + noun1, models English possessive nouns by switching possessed noun + "de" + possessor noun to possessor noun + "'de" (a distinct tuple we made with an index 1 of "POS," corresponding to the NLTK code for possessive nouns, and finally
+* Rule 1: switches adjectives to the beginning of verbs
+* Rule 2 pt.
+1: creates attributive nouns by switching noun formats from noun1 + "de" + noun2 to noun2 + noun1
+* Rule 2 pt.
+2: models English possessive nouns by switching possessed noun + "de" + possessor noun to possessor noun + "'de" (a distinct tuple we made with an index 1 of "POS," corresponding to the NLTK code for possessive nouns
+* Rule 3: uses conjugation of verbs to add pronoun subjects before verbs that lack subjects

 # Illegal chuck pattern